Family-Friendly Educational Bus Tours

 To request a private or custom bus tour, please complete this online form: Rocky Mountain Conservancy Program Request

 Welcome to Rocky!
-Educational Ecology Tour, June – August
+Educational Ecology Tour, most Wednesdays and Fridays, June – August

 Rocky Mountain National Park is a beautiful place where gorgeous mountain vistas greet you around every corner, but it’s easy to forget about the unique inhabitants that make this area so special.
 Join our naturalist guide as we visit iconic locations and seek out the interesting critters of RMNP.
-Spend the afternoon at some of the park’s most breathtaking locations, including Horseshoe Park, the Alluvial Fan, Moraine Park, and Sprague Lake, learning about the wildlife that make this region so fascinating.
-This tour is approximately 4 hours in length.
+Spend the morning at some of the park’s most breathtaking locations, including Sheep Lake and Horseshoe Park, Many Parks Curve, Moraine Park, and Sprague Lake, learning about the wildlife that make this region so fascinating.
+This tour is approximately 3 to 4 hours in length.

 Adults: $80, children 12 & under: $50

-Trail Ridge Road & the Alpine Visitor Center Scenic Ecology Tour, June – August
+Trail Ridge Road & the Alpine Visitor Center Scenic Ecology Tour, most Thursdays and Saturdays, June – August

 One of the premier attractions of Rocky Mountain National Park is Trail Ridge Road, the nation’s highest continuous paved highway.
 Trail Ridge Road meanders through various life zones on its way through the park, and over one of the largest, most pristine stretches of alpine tundra in the lower 48 states.
 Participants receive a unique overview of the park’s history, flora, fauna, and geology while viewing the landscapes from the comfort of our enclosed bus, with opportunities for taking pictures at many stops along the way.
 The tour is approximately 6 hours in length and includes time for participants to eat lunch at the Alpine Visitor Center.
 Bring along a bag lunch or purchase light fare at the Trail Ridge Store & Cafe.